edsoncelio/loki/docs/sources/send-data/promtail/scraping.md

 [Prometheus uses](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

-`scrape_configs` contains one or more entries which are executed for each discovered target (i.e., each container in each new pod running in the instance):
+`scrape_configs` contains one or more entries which are executed for each discovered target (i.e., each container in each new Pod running in the instance):

 ```